notedwinpiatek/notedwinpiatek/README.md

 ### 🌟 About Me
 Hey there! 👋 I'm Edwin
 I'm a 22-year-old student of Software Development in Poland, trying my best to code something cool, but at the same time, I want to have fun with that.
-That's why when I'm not learning how to code, you'll find me sharing my adventures on YouTube."[Edwin Friday][youtube]," where I vlog my life.
+That's why when I'm not learning how to code, you'll find me sharing my adventures on YouTube "[Edwin Friday][youtube]," where I vlog my life.

 ### 🚀 Let's Connect